elusivethreat/NVR0/README.md

 # NVR0
 Nvidia Driver poc.
-This was developed last year when I was doing research and learning more about BYOVD, but the certificate was recently revoked so it's not being "archived" here for research and training purposes.
+This was developed last year when I was doing research and learning more about BYOVD, but the certificate was recently revoked so it's now being "archived" here for research and training purposes.

 ## Exploit Primitives
 - Abuses MmMapIoSpace and MmGetPhysicalAddress